fbrowther/SQLAlchemy-Challenge/README.md

 Employing SQLAlchemy ORM queries, Pandas, and Matplotlib, I carried out climate analysis and data exploration of the climate database.
 In order to complete this task i connected to SQLite database (by creating engine), followed by automap_base() to reflect weather tables into classes and finally connecting to python using a SQLAlchemy session.

 ### Precipitation Analysis
-Precipitation data was analysed for the last 1 year (of the climate dataset) to get an idea of the recent (annual) precipation pattern (in inches).
+Precipitation data was analysed for the last 1 year (of the climate dataset) to get an idea of the recent (annual) precipation pattern.

 ![alt text](https://github.com/fbrowther/SQLAlchemy-Challenge/blob/main/Images/Annual_Precipitation_Hawaii.png)

 Eventhough there were very few distinct days of outpour, for most part of the year, the sky was clear and showed very little to no precipitation for most part of the year.
-This was also supported by the summary statistical analysis which showed a mean	of 0.048843, std 0.205197, min of 0.000000, and max of 2.620000.
+This was also supported by the summary statistical analysis which showed a mean	of 0.048843, std 0.205197, min of 0.000000, and max of 2.620000 (in inches).

 ### Station Analysis